 European Regulatory Reporting

 Meeting the challenging reporting requirements of AIFMD Annex IV means significant investment in software and skills.
 Determining how and what you need to report is complex and depends on your structure and AUM.
 Most AIFMs who are managing or marketing AIFs into the European Union or EEA will have to complete Annex IV reports.
 The reports will have to be submitted to the relevant National Competent Authority (NCA), which in the UK is the FCA.
 A non-EEA AIFM will have to file a report to the NCA of each member state in which they market an AIF.
 Firms are required to make returns either quarterly, bi-annually or annually.
 We can assist you with the completion of these returns, especially as they can require complex risk calculations and all returns need to be submitted to the FCA in a special XML formatted file.
-We have acquired the necessary technology in order to enable us to file the reports on behalf of the AIFM in multiple jurisdictions.
+We have acquired the necessary technology in order to enable us to file the reports on behalf of the AIFM in multiple jurisdictions, including Luxembourg.

 US Regulatory Reporting

 The SEC has expressed renewed interest in ensuring firms are compliant with their regulatory reporting obligations.
 Form PF was introduced in 2012, and requires private funds to report on their regulatory assets under management (RAUM).
 Firms’ reporting frequency will be based on the fund structure and RAUM.
 Private funds are required to submit returns either quarterly or annually.
 We will work with you to ensure your asset classification, RAUM and risk exposure calculations are in line with the high standards expected by the regulator.
 We can help you with completing your Form PF returns all the way through from the initial discussions regarding methodologies to the final submission in FINRA.
 We have the technology to do this on your behalf.